chiragagarwal-j/Psuedo-fulfillment-system/README.md

 ### 2.1.
 System Architecture

-[Provide a high-level overview of the system's architecture.]
+The Pseudo Fulfillment System follows a client-server architecture, with Angular serving as the frontend client and Spring Boot as the backend server.
+The system communicates with a MySQL database for data storage and retrieval.

 ### 2.2.
 User Roles

 The system involves the following user roles:

-- Telco Customer
+- Telco Customer: End-users who want to activate a new mobile plan.

 ### 2.3.
 Use Cases

-[List and briefly describe the main use cases of the system.]
+The main use cases of the system include:

+- User selects a mobile plan.
+- User enters and validates their phone number.
+- User requests a new SIM card if needed.
+- User provides billing information and selects a payment method.
+- System processes the payment and confirms the transaction.
+- User receives a confirmation email or SMS.
+- User's selected mobile plan is activated immediately upon successful payment.
+- System handles errors gracefully.

 ## 3. Functional Requirements

 ### 3.1.
 User Interface

-[Describe the user-friendly interface with options to enter necessary information.]
+The user interface should be designed to be intuitive and user-friendly, allowing customers to input the necessary information easily.

 ### 3.2.
 Plan Selection

-[Detail how customers can choose from a list of available mobile plans.]
+Customers should be able to choose from a list of available mobile plans, including details such as plan name, data limits, talk time, and pricing.

 ### 3.3.
 Phone Number Validation

-[Explain how the system validates customer phone numbers.]
+The system should validate customer phone numbers to ensure they are in the correct format (e.g., XXX-XXX-XXXX) and not already associated with another active plan.

 ### 3.4.
 SIM Card Activation

-[Describe the process for requesting and entering SIM card information.]
+Customers should have the option to request a new SIM card if needed or enter the SIM card number if they already have a compatible one.

 ### 3.5.
 Billing Information

-[Explain how billing information is collected.]
+Customers must provide billing information, including their name, address, and payment method (e.g., credit card, PayPal).

 ### 3.6.
 Payment Processing

-[Detail the payment processing flow and confirmation.]
+The system should process payments based on the selected plan and payment method.
+It should provide a clear confirmation of the payment status (success or failure).

 ### 3.7.
 Confirmation

-[Explain how customers receive confirmation of their plan activation.]
+Upon successful payment, the customer should receive a confirmation email or SMS with details of the activated plan, billing information, and next steps.

 ### 3.8.
 Plan Activation

-[Describe how the selected plan is activated upon successful payment.]
+The selected mobile plan should be activated immediately upon successful payment, allowing the customer to make calls, send texts, and use data with the new plan.

 ### 3.9.
 Error Handling

-[Explain how the system handles errors gracefully.]
+The system should handle errors gracefully, including failed payments, network issues, or incorrect input data, and provide clear error messages to the customer.

 ## 4. Non-Functional Requirements

 ### 4.1.
 Performance

-[Specify performance requirements.]
+The system must perform efficiently, with quick response times, even during peak usage.

 ### 4.2.
 Security

-[Detail security measures and requirements.]
+Security measures should be in place to protect user data and payment information.

 ### 4.3.
 Usability

-[Describe usability requirements.]
+The system should be designed for ease of use, with an intuitive interface.

 ### 4.4.
 Availability

-[Specify system availability requirements.]
+The system should be highly available, with minimal downtime for maintenance.

 ### 4.5.
 Scalability

-[Detail scalability requirements.]
+The system should be scalable to accommodate a growing number of users and mobile plans.

 ## 5. Testing

 ### 5.1.
 Test Strategy

-[Describe the overall testing strategy for the project.]
+A comprehensive testing strategy will be employed, including unit tests, integration tests, and user acceptance testing, to ensure the application functions correctly.

 ### 5.2.
 Test Cases

-[List and describe key test cases.]
+Detailed test cases will be developed to cover various scenarios, including plan selection, payment processing, error handling, and more.

 ## 6. References

-[Include any reference documents or videos.]
+N/A

 ## 7. Appendix

-[Include any additional information or documentation as needed.]
+N/A